ipfs/service-worker-gateway/README.md

 navigating to `https://example.com/?ipfs-sw-unregister=true` will cause the service worker to unregister itself and attempt to reload all controlled clients (browser tabs).

-This option is also available via a button on the service worker's configuration page (`#/ipfs-sw-config`).

 ## License